MaximumOctopus/Xinorbis/README.md

 I'm adding raw functionality first, then once that's working, I'll start tidying and adding the remainder of the missing features.

 I don't expect a feature-complete version until the end of 2026.
+There won't be a stable release until around August/September, but as of late June some functionality is available (though it's going to be buggy and missing major functions for a while...).

 There's over 45k lines of code to rewrite (and I'm redesigning how a lot of it works), so it'll take some time.